More Like This

 8- Swiss Franc (CHF)

-The old saying, ‘if it’s swiss, then it must be royal,’ still holds today.
-Switzerland is one of the world’s most prosperous and most stable countries.
+The old saying, If it’s Swiss, then it must be royal,’ still holds today.
+Switzerland is one of the world’s most prosperous and stable countries.

-It has an ever-growing and flourishing economy which lands CHF its place on this list.
-Swiss products like watches, chocolates, knives, etc., are known around the globe for their quality and durability.
+Its ever-growing and flourishing economy lands CHF on this list.
+Swiss products, such as watches, chocolates, knives, etc., are known around the globe for their quality and durability.

 9- European Euro (EUR)